Concordia to Issue Refunds to Students in Residence Halls

 Our Core Values Drive Our Decisions

-Concordia University Texas has six core values that drive everything we do, including the decision to close our residence halls and issue refunds for room and board.
+Concordia University Texas has six core values that drive everything we do, including the decision to close our residence halls and issue refunds for housing and food.

 As a Christ-centered institution that cares about people, we decided to close residence halls out of concern for the health and safety of students and their families.
 For the same reason, we also decided to issue refunds to these students.
 While not made lightly, we know that these decisions are the best ways for CTX to care for our students at this time.